xizon/Uix-Page-Builder/README.md

 ### Updates

+##### = 1.6.2 (September 2, 2019) =

+* Tweak: Upload the Documentation of this plugin to github. (https://xizon.github.io/wp-documentations/uix-page-builder/)
+* Fix:  Fixed a bug for fontawesome compatibility in some modules.

 ##### = 1.6.1 (June 1, 2019) =

 * New: Added PHP environment test for importing and exporting xml templates.